Stock market today: Wall Street wobbles as the Fed is still uncertain about more hikes to rates

 The much higher rates have already sent the manufacturing industry into contraction and helped cause three high-profile U.S. bank failures during the spring.
 They've helped to slow inflation, but a string of stronger-than-expected reports on the economy has raised worries that upward pressure remains.
 That could push the Fed to keep rates higher for longer.

 Such expectations in turn have pushed the yield on the 10-year Treasury to its highest level since 2007.
-It rose to 4.27% from 4.24% late Thursday and from less than 0.70% three years ago.
+It held steady at 4.24% from late Thursday.
+It was less than 0.70% three years ago.

 High yields mean bonds are paying more in interest to investors.
 They also make investors less likely to pay high prices for stocks and other investments that can swing more sharply in price than bonds.
 Big Tech and other high-growth stocks tend to feel such pressure in particular.